Education in the United States: Higher education

 Higher education in the United States is an optional final stage of formal learning following secondary education, often at one of the 4,495 colleges or universities and junior colleges in the country.
 In 2008, 36% of enrolled students graduated from college in four years.
 57% completed their undergraduate requirements in six years, at the same college they first enrolled in.
 The U.S. ranks 10th among industrial countries for percentage of adults with college degrees.
 Over the past 40 years the gap in graduation rates for wealthy students and low-income students has widened significantly.
 77% of the wealthiest quartile of students obtained undergraduate degrees by age 24 in 2013, up from 40% in 1970.
 9% of the least affluent quartile obtained degrees by the same age in 2013, up from 6% in 1970.
+Reflecting broader public sentiment, a 2022 private opinion survey found that many respondents believe traditional college should no longer be the automatic goal of K-12 education.
+Instead, they favored education systems that focus on practical, tangible skills and tailored approaches that recognize students’ unique needs.

 There are over 7,000 post-secondary institutions in the United States offering a diverse number of programs catered to students with different aptitudes, skills, and educational needs.
 Compared with the higher education systems of other countries, post-secondary education in the United States is largely deregulated, giving students a variety of choices.
 Common admission requirements to gain entry to any American university requires a meeting a certain age threshold, high school transcript documenting grades, coursework, and rigor of core high school subject areas as well as performance in AP and IB courses, class ranking, ACT or SAT scores, extracurricular activities, an admissions essay, and letters of recommendation from teachers and guidance counselors.
 Other admissions criteria may include an interview, personal background, legacy preferences (family members having attended the school), ability to pay tuition, potential to donate money to the school development case, evaluation of student character (based on essays or interviews), and general discretion by the admissions office.
 While universities will rarely list that they require a certain standardized test score, class ranking, or GPA for admission, each university usually has a rough threshold below which admission is unlikely.